mandober/debrief.cs/501-plt/books/anatomy/README.md

 7.1.1 The Role of Names
 7.1.2 Definition Mechanisms: Declarations and Defaults 7.1.3 Binding
-7.1.4 Names and Objects: Not a One-to-One Correspondence 7.2 Binding a Name to a Constant
+7.1.4 Names and Objects: Not a one-to-one correspondence 7.2 Binding a Name to a Constant
 7.2.1 Implementations of Constants
 7.2.2 How Constant Is a Constant?